-Simple pie crust filled with a rich, decadent, ooey, gooey chocolate chip cookie filling?
-This might be the easiest, most delicious pie you’ll ever make.
-Consider yourself warned.
+This chocolate chip cookie pie might be the easiest, most delicious pie you’ll ever make.
+Rich, ooey gooey, decadent and SO easy to make!

 I was not planning on sharing a new pie recipe with you this holiday season.
 I’m sorry.
 I hope we can still be friends now that you know that.